ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should figure out the cost per person for a dinner including the tip.
+        Write code that figures out the cost per person for a dinner including the tip.
 Assume the bill was $89.23, there are three people, and the tip should be 20%.
 Make sure your answer is a double.
         ~~~~
         public class Test1
         {
             public static void main(String[] args)
             {
+                double bill = 89.23;
                 // Add your code here

             }